-The Commodore Ballroom is known for showcasing a diverse range of artists.
-The venue hosts everyone from local acts to global artists and all kinds of music from Country to Rap and EDM (i.e., electronic dance music).
+The Commodore Ballroom is known for showcasing an eclectic range of artists.
+The venue hosts everyone from local acts to global artists and all kinds of music from Country to Rap and EDM (electronic dance music).

 Notable names that have played at the Commodore Ballroom in the past include Duke Ellington, Sammy Davis Junior, The Police, Sting, David Bowie, U2, The Clash, Katy Perry, Lady Gaga, Snoop Dogg and many others.

 For more details about this venue see the Commodore Ballroom website.

 Other articles that may be of interest include the following: